 Q. 4.4 Is there a best time to have my firewood delivered?

 A. 4.4 Firewood can be delivered at any time of year.
-Most people do prefer to have their firewood delivered from July through October.
+Most new Customers seem to prefer delivery late in the season.
 This is understandable since our local burn season usually does not start till late September or early October and many of you do not want to be thinking about stacking firewood in July or August.
 That said, you should consider that our local weather patterns usually start to change in mid September and on into October with the likelihood of rainstorms increasing dramatically.
 Most of our long term Customers have now accepted our recommendation for earlier delivery and moved to early summer deliveries with July and August now being our busiest delivery Months.